 Become a Pet Educator

-For nearly 20 years the Responsible Pet Ownership (RPO) program has taught children how to be safe around pets and emphasise the importance of responsible pet ownership.
+The Responsible Pet Ownership (RPO) program has been teaching children how to be safe around pets for over 20 years.

 The program operates within Animal Welfare Victoria.

-Program Coordinators, Virginia Soderstrom and Rob Morrice, launched the program at West Footscray Primary in May 2000.
+The program launched at West Footscray Primary in May 2000.
 Since then the team has visited over 59,000 preschools and schools teaching more than 3,335,000 students.

-Over a 15 year period (1999/2000 – 2013/2014), Victoria has seen a statistically significant decline in dog attacks in children aged 0–4 requiring emergency hospital treatment, according to research undertaken by Monash University Accident Research Centre.
+Over a 15-year period (1999/2000 – 2013/2014), Victoria has seen a statistically significant decline in dog attacks in children aged 0 to 4 requiring emergency hospital treatment, according to research undertaken by Monash University Accident Research Centre.

 About the program

-The program regularly receives positive feedback from parents, grateful their child has been able to retain and use messages in stressful situations to prevent an incident.
+The program regularly receives positive feedback from parents, grateful their child has been able to retain and use the skills they learned in the program to respond safely to an encounter with a dog.

 A day in the life of a Pet Educator